South African rand weakens after this week's strong rally

 Andre Cilliers, currency strategist at TreasuryONE, said in a note he expected to see some consolidation and profit-taking given the scale and pace of the rand's strengthening.

-(Reporting by Tannur Anders; Editing by Anait Miridzhanian, Bernadette Baum and Jan Harvey)
+(Reporting by Tannur Anders and Nellie Peyton; Editing by Bernadette Baum, Jan Harvey and Andrew Heavens)

 ((Tannur.Anders@thomsonreuters.com))